gvalentini58/HierDAG/README.md

 ## Loading
 Even if HTD-DAG and TPR-DAG algorithm depend on several other source codes, loading them in the R environment is straightforward.
-For instance to load the high-level function computing the HTD-DAG algorithm, just open the R environment in the same folder where you download the **HierDAG** library and type:
+For instance to load the high-level function implementing the HTD-DAG algorithm, just open the R environment in the same folder where you download the **HierDAG** library and type:
 ```
 source("Do.HTD.R");